someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 ________________________________________________________________________________________________

+## Step 6 - WordPress Completion

-5.8 Now visit http://167.114.55.93/wordpress to finish wordpress install.
+6.1 Now visit http://167.114.55.93/wordpress to finish wordpress install.
 You should see the WordPress installation page where you select your language and continue.

+6.2 Create a 'Site Title', 'Username' and 'Password' & enter a valid email address.
+Check the "Discourage search engines from indexing this site" and click 'Install Wordpress'.

+6.3 Now login with the credentials you just created and start customizing your new WordPress website!

 /////////////////////////////////////////////////////////////////////////////